What Do You Need To Fill Out the FAFSA? Gather This Info Before Oct. 1

-- Any additional financial information, such as taxable work-study, assistantships, fellowships, grants and scholarship aid reported to the IRS; combat pay or special combat pay; and cooperative education program earnings.
+- Any additional financial information, such as taxable work-study, assistantships, fellowships, or grants and scholarship aid reported to the IRS; combat pay or special combat pay; and cooperative education program earnings.

-- Your or your parents’ records and documentation of nontaxable income such as welfare benefits, Social Security income, veteran’s benefits, or military or clergy allowances (if applicable).
+- Your or your parents’ records and documentation of nontaxable income, such as welfare benefits, Social Security income, veteran’s benefits, or military or clergy allowances (if applicable).

 - Title IV Institution Codes for each school you are applying to.

 Questions you'll need to answer

 Check out the FAFSA on the Web Worksheet before you get started.
 This worksheet provides a preview of the questions you may be asked while completing your FAFSA.
 These include questions about student citizenship; marital, financial, and dependency status; parental identification; and citizenship and financial information.

 See also: How Does FAFSA Work?

 What if I forget to fill something out or fill it out incorrectly?